Small-Scale Poultry Processing

-Small equipment and supplies include sanitizers, brushes, soap, paper towels, buckets, pans, brooms, mops, knives, pinning knives, lung puller, ice, scales, bags, staples, clips, plastic gloves, metal mesh gloves, hair nets, aprons, rubber boots, etc. Koch Supplies (35) sells many of these items.
+Small equipment and supplies include sanitizers, brushes, soap, paper towels, buckets, pans, brooms, mops, knives, pinning knives, lung puller, ice, scales, bags, staples, clips, plastic gloves, metal mesh gloves, hair nets, aprons, and rubber boots.

 Processing Diverse Species

-Turkeys vary widely in size, from small hens weighing 17 lbs. to big toms weighing over 40 lbs.
-The range in weight is so great that turkey processing is usually not automated, even in large plants.
+Turkeys vary widely in size, from small hens weighing 17 pounds to big toms weighing more than 40 pounds.
 Turkeys are also very heavy, an important consideration for manual slaughter, especially if you do not have an overhead track.
 Feathers and crops are harder to remove, and more ice is required.
 Large birds such as turkeys will take up more space in the scalder and picker, which will increase the time it takes to process an entire flock.

 Batch vs. Continuous Processing